The Skunk is mainly found throughout the US and Canada. They are generally brown, black, or white color with brown or black stripes on their back.

 - They are nocturnal creatures that sleep by day and hunt at night.

-- They are omnivores that consume both plant and animal
+- They are omnivores that consume both plants and animals.

 Types of Skunks